Birjand: Airport

-In 1933, due to the political and military situation of Birjand city and the east of the country, Birjand airport was established on a 150-hectare land in the north of the city.
+In 1933, due to the political and military situation of Birjand city and the east of the country, Birjand airport was established on a 150-hectare area in the north of the city.

 Customs

 In 1938, in order to facilitate the transportation, export and import of goods to the subcontinent of India and Afghanistan, the Birjand Customs Office was established and started its activities with two customs units, Dareh and Gezik.

 Health

 Imam Reza Hospital

 In 1948, Imam Reza Hospital was established in one of the lands and endowments belonging to the Alam family, known as Bagh-e Anari.
-In addition to accepting patients in Birjand city, this hospital also accepted other patients in southern cities of Khorasan province.
+In addition to accepting patients in Birjand city, this hospital also accepted patients from other southern cities of Khorasan province.

 Education

 It is said that the Shokatiyeh School in Birjand together with Darolfonoon in Tehran were the first modern public schools of higher education in Iran in the mid-19th century.
 Ever since then, Birjand has amassed an abundance of institutions of higher education and become an important location for research and development.